MoShiKB/EKS-Flaskapp/README.md

-# EKS-Terraform
+# EKS-Flaskapp
-EKS-Terraform deploys new eks cluster and all its dependencies.
+EKS-Flaskapp deploys new eks cluster and all its dependencies, and then deploy our flask app.

 ## Getting Started
 Those instructions will deploy the cluster on AWS, see deploy section on how to deploy the project.